OpenTreeOfLife/phylografter/README.md

 (6) Download and unpack the source code version of web2py from http://www.web2py.com/examples/default/download .
 I used Version 1.99.7

 (7) Register phylografter as a web2py app by creating a symbolic link

 <pre>
 cd web2py/applications
-ln -s /full/path/to/phylografterv2 .
+ln -s /full/path/to/phylografter .
 </pre>

-(or maybe web2py/web2py.app/Contents/Resources/applications/ )
+where the phylografter directory above is the one where you found this README file.

 (8) Bootstrap the DB tables for phylografter.
 Download new mysql dump from